Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 ```

 # <a name="descript_"></a> Description
-The docker container must be initiated to use the tools.
-There are two tool modes for the docker container: [_Reference and Analysis tools_](#start_docker) and [_Basecalling tools_](#start_basecall).
+The Docker container must be initiated to use the tools.
+There are two tool modes for the Docker container: [_Reference and Analysis tools_](#start_docker) and [_Basecalling tools_](#start_basecall).
 The Reference and Analysis tools run using CPUs, whereas Basecalling tools requires GPUs.
-When initiating the docker container the latest docker will be pulled and updated.
+When initiating the Docker container the latest Docker image will be pulled and updated.

-After the docker container is up and running it is also possible to enter [_bash mode_](#bash_docker) or to [_stop_](#stop_docker) the docker.
+After the Docker container is up and running it is also possible to enter [_bash mode_](#bash_docker) or to [_stop_](#stop_docker) the Docker container.
-Only one docker session can run per port.
-If a port is occupied please iniate the docker container with a different port using _-p_.
+Only one Docker session/container can run per port.
+If a port is occupied please initiate the Docker container with a different port using _-p_.

-The following parameters are available for docker.
+The following parameters are available for docker.py.
 See instruction below how to use them.

 ```
 -i      Input-data path